Metronoid/chronicler/content/systems/violence/general combat factors/general combat factors.md

 Attacking specific body parts has its benefits.
-In addition to ignoring armor, strikes to the limbs and head can have added effects, represented by Tilts.
+In addition to ignoring armor, strikes to the limbs and head can have added effects, represented by Conditions.
 These attacks take dice penalties depending on the body part targeted, noted below.

-• **Arm** (-2): A damaging hit can inflict the Arm Wrack Tilt if it deals more damage than the target’s Stamina
+• **Arm** (-2): A damaging hit can inflict the Arm Wrack Condition if it deals more damage than the target’s Stamina

-• **Leg** (-2): A damaging hit can inflict the Leg Wrack Tilt if it deals more damage than the target’s Stamina
+• **Leg** (-2): A damaging hit can inflict the Leg Wrack Condition if it deals more damage than the target’s Stamina

-• **Head** (-3): A damaging attack can inflict the Stunned Tilt if it deals at least as much damage as the target’s Size
+• **Head** (-3): A damaging attack can inflict the Stunned Condition if it deals at least as much damage as the target’s Size

 • **Heart** (-3): If the attacker does at least five points of damage, the weapon pierces the opponent’s heart, with special effects for some monstrous targets

-• **Hand** (-4): On a damaging hit, the victim suffers the Arm Wrack Tilt
+• **Hand** (-4): On a damaging hit, the victim suffers the Arm Wrack Condition

-• **Eye** (-5): On a damaging hit, the victim suffers the Blinded Tilt
+• **Eye** (-5): On a damaging hit, the victim suffers the Blinded Condition

 ## Killing Blow